 To some degree the problem may sort itself out – if colleges can last that long.
 The two largest factors in the drop-off of international students were the Trump administration’s ongoing hostility to international visitors of any kind, and (obviously) the coronavirus.
 The former policies are now significantly likely to change, and there is increasing hope for a vaccine next year.
 Both would be welcome developments.

 Even if international enrollment bounces back, however, the current crisis clearly illustrates the degree to which education funding in America is a patchwork of workarounds barely held together by twine and duct tape.
 This is going to be a problem for much more than just colleges: as we’ve noted before, a crisis in education is a crisis for everything.
 Getting people access to a quality education will be crucial to any economic recovery.
-As a recent analysis by Business Insider found, there are lots of companies that will be hiring for good jobs in the near future – but all of those jobs will require specific certifications and skills.
-Connecting people with those certifications, and then those companies, will require well funded and managed colleges and universities.
+As a recent analysis by Business Insider found, there are lots of companies that will be hiring for good jobs in the near future – but all of those jobs will require specific skills.
+Connecting people with those skills, and then those companies, will require well funded and managed colleges and universities.

 That will require new approaches and innovation – not more workarounds.
 Calbright is one such effort at innovation, specifically designed for that mission.
 There should be more.